yummi2/pet-clinic/readme.md

 This is a fork of the [Spring Pet Clinic](https://github.com/spring-projects/spring-petclinic) which uses Red Hat's GitHub Actions to build an application image and deploy it to OpenShift as an example CI/CD workflow.

+A Dockerfile and Helm Chart have been added to make this a cloud-ready version of the petclinic.

 [This workflow](./.github/workflows/petclinic-sample.yml) uses the following Red Hat Actions:

 - [buildah-action](https://github.com/redhat-actions/buildah-action)